rlr/django-gevent-socketio-redis-chat-example/README.rst

 * Private/1:1 chat
 * Experiment posting messages outside of socket.io connection.
-This way we can limit the socket.io connection to pubsub messages and all blocking calls (to database, etc.) can be made in through the normal django/wsgi stack.
+This way we can limit the socket.io connection to pubsub messages and all blocking calls (to database, etc.) can be made through the normal django/wsgi stack.